Catrat6/calc/README.md

 ## Lakeshore Transport Simple Trip Cost Calc

+Up to date with our current pricing as of 9/25/2025

 Calculator for figuring out trip costs at lakeshore transportation

 Curently housed on an extension of my personal domain here: